A woman with blood on her face is lying in the back seat of a car.

 This component falls under non-economic damages because it doesn’t have a specific dollar amount like medical bills or lost wages do.

-This article aims to demystify how these non-economic damages are evaluated and what factors influence their worth.
+This guide aims to demystify how these non-economic damages are evaluated and what factors influence their worth.

 From calculation methods used by attorneys to average settlement amounts and real-life examples, we’ll provide insight into maximizing your claim’s potential value.